swaxi/SGTool/README.md

 ## Worming
 **BSDWorms**
 Use wavelet transforms to build multilevel "worms", saves out a single csv file of points

-## Threshold to NaN
+## Utilities
 **Threshold to NaN**
 Define upper or lower bound (or range) for which values will be set to NaN (i.e. excluded from display).
 Useful when reprojected images produce an unwanted border.

-## Normalise Grids
+**Create Clipping Polygon**
+Create one or more polygons outlining the available data in the grid.
+Useful, amongst other things, for clipping worms to grid area..

 **Normalise Grids**
 Normalise the means and standard deviations of a series of grids in a directory to minimse mismatches in merged grids.
 Does not consider overlaps between grids, simply standardises data and removes a first or second order regional.

-## Create Clipping Polygon
-**Create Clipping Polygon**
-Create one or more polygons outlining the available data in the grid.
-Useful, amongst other things, for clipping worms to grid area..
+**Convert LUT to grayscale**
+Takes a 3-band registered RGB image and converts it to a monotonically increasing grayscale image if you provide the correct Look Up Table, uses matplotlib CSS Colour names: https://matplotlib.org/stable/gallery/color/named_colors.html#css-colors

 # Installation
 - Dowload the zip file from the green **<> Code** button and install the zip file in QGIS using the plugin manager